 Researchers teach adult stem cells to kill breast cancer cells

-(COLLEGE STATION, TX) — While adult stem cells have been shown to either produce cancers or make existing cancers worse, researchers at the Texas A&M Health Science Center (TAMHSC) have discovered these cells from normal adults can be preconditioned, or “taught,” to kill human breast cancer cells.
+While adult stem cells have been shown to either produce cancers or make existing cancers worse, researchers at the Texas A&M College of Medicine have discovered these cells from normal adults can be preconditioned, or “taught,” to kill human breast cancer cells.

 As a result, the cells synthesized on their surface a protein called TRAIL that has been long-known to kill many cancers.
 When the adult stem cells expressing TRAIL were injected into mice, the cells went to the lungs of the mice and decreased the growth of human breast cancer cells that had previously been administered to them.